Privacy Statement

 We may need to share or disclose:

-1.Some of your personal information to our third-party service providers so they can help us provide and manage our services (e.g. they help us with service functionality, customer service, billing and invoicing, and conducting research and analysis).
-We will limit their access to your personal information, so they only have what is necessary to perform the tasks we ask of them, and we take steps to ensure they use your personal information consistently with this privacy policy.
+1. Some of your personal information to our third-party service providers and agents so they can help us provide and manage our services (e.g., they help us with service functionality, customer service, billing and invoicing, and conducting research and analysis).
+We will limit their access to your personal information, so they only have what is necessary to perform the tasks we ask of them, and we take steps to ensure they use your personal information consistently with this privacy statement.

-2. Aggregated tracking information (that is information about our users that we anonymise and combine so that it no longer identifies any individual user) and other information that does not personally identify you to third parties (such as our insurers and corporate supporters) for business purposes such as helping with market analysis, member profiling, marketing, and advertising.
+2. Aggregated tracking information (that is information about our users that we anonymise and combine so that it no longer identifies any individual user) and other information that does not personally identify you to third parties (such as our insurers and sponsors) for business purposes such as helping with market analysis, member profiling, marketing, and advertising.

 3. Information such as website usage data, click stream information, and information about your interactions with NZISM digital promotional material.
 These third parties may use such non-personal information to improve their own services consistent with their own privacy policies.